symfony/ux/src/Chartjs/doc/index.rst

         _onPreConnect(event) {
-            // The chart is not yet created console.log(event.detail.options); // You can access the chart options using the event details
+            // The chart is not yet created
+            // You can access the config that will be passed to "new Chart()" console.log(event.detail.config);

-            // For instance you can format Y axis event.detail.options.scales = {
+            // For instance you can format Y axis event.detail.config.options.scales = {
                 yAxes: [
                     {
                         ticks: {